mraggi/ReuleauxPolyhedra/README.md

 ![Meissner Body](https://raw.githubusercontent.com/mraggi/ReuleauxPolyhedra/master/meissner1.png "A constant width body")

 This is code used to generate Reuleaux polyhedra (and their associated Meissner constant-width bodies).
 See [the paper](https://arxiv.org/abs/1904.12761) for more details.
+For a description of the algorithms used here, see this [appendix](computational.pdf) to the paper.

 If you simply want to see/download pretty constant-width bodies, check out the .stl files [here](https://github.com/mraggi/ReuleauxPolyhedra/tree/master/Data/STL).